 The hall was designed by the Detroit firm of Albert Kahn and Associates, who have conceived of many notable structures, including the Rouge River plant in Dearborn, Michigan.

 Hill Auditorium underwent a major renovation and closed for a period of 18 months, reopening in January of 2004.
-To learn more about the renovation, please visit the Hill Auditorium Renovation website.
 Developed by Albert Kahn Associates with Quinn Evans Architects, the renovation provided for air conditioning, elevators, expanded bathroom facilities, a Lower Level Lobby with a concessions area, and many other improvements and patron conveniences.

 U-M Photo Services